remibert/pycameresp/doc/CAMFLASHER.md

 # Region settings

-you can configure the time zone offset to synchronize the time as well as the language (french and english).
+You can configure the time zone offset to synchronize the time as well as the language (french and english).
 The language will only be taken into account at the next reboot.

 - Select the **Account**/**Region**